 We explored Porec on our small ship cruise with eWaterways.
 As our last stop, Porec served as our disembarkation port and hub of transportation following the cruise.
 There are many interesting features that make this a memorable city to explore on any cruising itinerary.
 Visit CruiseDirect to check out their latest last-minute cruise deals.

 Many gather in the town center to admire The Church of Our Lady of the Angels. enjoy the Italian cafe vibes, and take advantage of the free city Wi-Fi.

 Roman Preserved Streets

 The layout of the town’s city center still remains from ancient times.
-In fact, the names of the two main streets are still called Decumanus Maximus and Cardo Maximus, both named during the Roman reign.
+In fact, the names of the two main streets, Decumanus Maximus and Cardo Maximus, were both named during the Roman reign.
 Eufrazijeva is another must-see Street to explore by foot.

 While strolling the Old Town, pay attention to the facades of the buildings from all the different periods.
-Get lost on the quaint, cobblestone paths where photographers will discover the most charming views of the city.
+Get lost on the quaint, cobblestone paths.
+Many photographers enjoy walking the back alleys to discover some of the most charming areas of the town.

 In the crossing Cardo Maximus and Decumanus Maximus sits Zuccato Palace gothic palace known for its distinct Venetian style and decoration.

-A lovely wood crafted balcony makes this 13th century Romanesque House an interesting photography subject on any walking tour of Porec.
+The Romanesque House has a lovely wood crafted balcony made during the 13th century.
+As a result, the home makes for an interesting photography subject on any walking tour of Porec.

-Porec is a town full of significant history and architectural finds everywhere you look!
-We visited this Mediterranean city on a small ship cruise organized by eWaterways.
-Looking for an opportunity to explore the best sites along the Adriatic Coast?
-Contact eWaterways for more information.
+Porec is a town full of significant historical and architectural finds everywhere you look!
+We visited this Mediterranean city on a small ship cruise organized by Kompas Holidays International.